Hoddesdon. Dr West Memorial Home

 LEAP Almshouses (Legacy East Almshouse Partnership) was established in 2013 and registered in Feb 2014 (Charity Commission ref 1155672).
 They took over the management of 6 almshouse charities in 2015.
 The assets of each remained separate and intact.
 The Dr West Charity Commission ref is 214529.

-Despite the solicitor’s reservations, the home was still functioning 70 years later, and looks set to continue under LEAP Almshouses.
+Despite the original solicitor’s reservations, the home was still functioning 70 years later, and looks set to continue under LEAP Almshouses.

 The Future of Almshouses